About Premium IOLs

 - No compromise in distance vision compared to Monofocal lenses

 ReSTOR lenses are the only IOLs with a patented process that allows for apodization, the gradual blending of diffractive step heights.
-Each side of ReSTOR lenses have a convex surface and an arm which secures the lens within your eye.
+Each side of ReSTOR lenses has a convex surface and an arm that secures the lens within your eye.
 The ReSTOR lens scatters the light that enters your eye and sends it to different focal points on the retina.

 ReSTOR lenses can be used for cataract patients with or without presbyopia, a condition that occurs when the lens of your eye loses its ability to change shape.
 Studies show that 80 percent of patients who received ReSTOR IOLs in both eyes reported that they no longer needed glasses following surgery.